 you're damned if you take a stand for yourself--and damned if you

 don't.
 Sitting with that debilitating guilt you feel after

-one of those bouts, and the ways you punish
+an irrepressible explosion, and the ways you punish

 yourself for these outbursts, is more painful than numbing-out with